NicoPillon/MetaMEx/annexes/tutorial.md

 * Variance stabilizing transformation (VST) was used for RNA sequencing datasets (DESeq2 package).
 * Moderated t-statistics were calculated for each  study with empirical Bayes statistics for differential expression (limma package).

 The meta-analysis summary was calculated using restricted maximum likelihood (metafor package).
 The analysis was weighted using sample size (n) to adjust for studies with small number of volunteers.
+Adjustment for multiple testing was done with Bonferroni correction.

 The timeline was calculated by collecting all data available in the database and annotate them by either time of the biopsy or inactivity duration.
 Moderated t-statistics were calculated with empirical Bayes statistics after blocking for other confounding parameters (sex, age, exercise type...).